 The academic year of 2016/2017 was the first in which Progress 8 and Attainment 8 were introduced to ensure all students were studying a broad and balanced curriculum.
-This is to place emphasis on students' progress and make sure they are working to their full potential.
-With a focus on this, we weigh out the pros and cons below.
+This places emphasis on students' progress and makes sure they are working to their full potential, as well as achieving their highest grade possible.

 All students are pushed to their full potential

 By measuring a school’s overall attainment for all pupils, focus is shifted from the number of students achieving a C grade and above.
 This means that all students should receive equal attention and be pushed to their full potential as opposed to the focus being on the C/D borderline students.

 All subjects receive the same amount of attention

 As results are no longer broken down by specific subjects and instead attainment is measured over a combination of 8, equal attention will be given to all subjects students are studying as all grades achieved could add to a student’s overall Attainment 8 score.

 Students are encouraged to study a broad curriculum

 Due to the fact that all slots in Buckets 2 and 3 (Ebacc subjects and ‘Other’ subjects) have to be filled, students at GCSE level will be encouraged to study a wider variety of subjects, because if not all slots are filled from the buckets, a score of 0 will be awarded for that slot.

 Creative subjects aren’t given enough attention